-Allow the mushrooms to brown for 1-2 minutes before stirring.
-Stir and cook until your mushrooms are evenly browned then push them to the side of the pan.
+Allow the mushrooms to brown for 1-2 minutes before stirring, this allows for caramelization to take place.
+Stir and cook until your mushrooms are golden brown then push them to the side of the pan.
 Add the remaining mushrooms in a single layer.
 Sauté and brown until this second batch is evenly browned.

 Add flavor.
 Add the remaining butter to the skillet.
-Add the minced garlic and stir to combine with the browned mushrooms.
-Sprinkle with salt, pepper, and fresh chopped parsley, if desired.
+Add the minced garlic and sprinkle with salt, pepper, and fresh parsley, if desired.
 Continue to cook for 1-2 minutes.
-Best served immediately.

 Tips and Tricks

-A few helpful tips and tricks for the very best sauteed mushrooms with garlic and butter:
+A few helpful tips and tricks for the very best sauteed mushrooms.

-Mushroom stems.
-If you find that the stems of your mushrooms are dry, hard, or slimy, remove before cooking.
+4. Mushroom stems.
+If you find that the stems of your mushrooms are dry, hard, or slimy, remove them before cooking.
 Otherwise, leave them on as they’re completely edible.

-Yes.
-It’s easy to free this sauteed mushroom recipe.
+It’s easy to freeze sauteed mushrooms.
 To do so simply,